 Be careful, the moving objects are moved in the 3D space.
 So, your initial data is put in the trash.
-If you want to keep it, make a copy before doing the alignment.
+If you want to keep it, make a copy before doing the alignment or restore it from the Recycle bin.